Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Eau Claire's midwestern location means temperature swings of 100+ degrees between seasons mean your HVAC system works harder than in any other region.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to rent prices, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to rent prices, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.

 What Matters Most